big img

 • You will not find another Dr. with the amount of experience and expertise as Dr. Colman Kraff.

-• Dr.Kraff uses the most up to date technology that is currently available, which contributes to the tremendous success rate his patients achieve.
+• Dr.Kraff uses the most up-to-date technology currently available, contributing to the tremendous success rate his patients achieve.

-• The Kraff Eye Institute is a full service eye care clinic that can diagnose and treat a variety of eye illnesses.
+• The Kraff Eye Institute is a full-service eye care clinic that can diagnose and treat various eye illnesses.

 Schedule Consultation